-The church began in 1872.
-A brush arbor was built so Brother James H. Morton could preach the gospel.
-However, the weather became unfavorable, and when two denominational churches refused to let their building be used to continue the meeting, R.D.
-Tatum, who had build the brush arbor for the meeting and who was a rural mail carrier, met G.W.
-Riggs, Sr. and told him about the two churches refusing to let them use their buildings.
-Riggs, who did not claim to be anything religiously, offered brother Tatum $100.00 and the land on which a church building could be erected.
+The church began in 1872, when a brush arbor was built so Brother James H. Morton could preach the gospel.
+However, the weather became unfavorable and two denominational churches refused to let their buildings be used to continue the meeting.
+R.D.
+Tatum, who had built the brush arbor for the meeting, met G.W.
+Riggs, Sr. and told him about the situation.
+Riggs, who did not claim to be anything religiously, offered Brother Tatum $100 and a piece of land on which a church building could be constructed.

 And we agree that we are to take the books of the Old and New Testaments, as commonly received, as the inspired work of God, and that we take the same and especially the New Testament scriptures as our guide in faith and practice and will endeavor in all things to be guided and governed by the teaching of the Holy Script therein contained.

 The church experienced numerical growth and listed one hundred and forty two names in the membership list.

 In 1880, the church at Riggs Cross Roads became involved in establishing the Lord's Church in Eagleville, Tennessee.
 According to The History of Eagleville*, "The Eagleville Church of Christ had its roots in the revival held in Simons School House.
 The Riggs Church of Christ sent and financially supported W.T.
 Todd of Nashville to hold this meeting." (p.
 14)